 Over the course of the reporting period, the Investment Adviser excluded activities including, but not limited to banned weapons, controversial weapons, companies with more than 10% revenue generated from thermal coal extraction and coal fired power generation and tobacco production and invested in companies with responsible business practices in accordance with UNGC principles.

-All holdings in the portfolio were assessed for their individual carbon intensity, resulting in portfolio carbon intensity level better the benchmark.
-The sub-fund also assessed ESG scores resulting in an ESG score above the benchmark throughout the reporting period.
+All holdings in the portfolio were assessed for their individual greenhouse gas intensity.
+The sub-fund also assessed ESG scores resulting in an ESG score comparable with the benchmark throughout the reporting period.